 Section 172 Statement

 The Companies (Miscellaneous Reporting) Regulations 2018 requires Mitre Sports International Limited to publish a statement explaining how the directors have given due regard for the matters set out in section 172(1)(a) to (f) of the Companies Act 2006 while performing their duty to promote the success of the company for the benefit of its members as a whole (“section 172 statement”).
 Below is the section 172 statement for Mitre Sports International Limited captured by these regulations.

-Sustaining long lasting relationships with our customers is vital to the success of the company and regular meetings with our customers take place to ensure this continues.
-We also regularly review the terms in place and ensure both the company and the customer can meet the demands placed on them.
+Sustaining long lasting relationships with our customers is vital to the success of the company and regular meetings take place to ensure this continues.
+We also regularly review terms in place and ensure that both the company and the customer can meet the demands placed on them.